 To start a claim in Maryland, you must inform your employer of your work injury, orally or in writing, within 10 days of the accident.
 If a family is claiming compensation because of the death of a loved one, the family must notify the employer within 30 days.
-In Maryland, independent contractors are typically not eligible for any kind of worker’ comp because they don’t have an employer.
+In Maryland, independent contractors are typically not eligible for any kind of workers’ comp because they don’t have an employer.

 - Your/the deceased’s name